|

 are identified for high-risk issues.

-- NOTE: These guidelines have been produced as a means of
+- NOTE: These guidelines have been produced as a means of ensuring that environmental values and

-to partner with government may be explored.
+government may be explored.

 - Safety remains the first priority under all circumstances.